peterhinch/micropython-nano-gui/ADAFRUIT.md

 In practice the 41ms update time is visually fast for most purposes except some games.

+Update: even with a PCB and an ESP32 (which supports exactly 20MHz) it did not work at that rate.

 ## Power consumption

 The power consumption of OLED displays is roughly proportional to the number